aristanetworks/avd/docs/contribution/authoring_eos_cli_config_gen.md

 1. If the proposed feature requires any changes to the documentation, update the documentation accordingly.
 2. For new top-level feature data models, include a link to the corresponding schema documentation file (e.g., `ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/<data-model>.md`) in the `ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/data-models.md` file.

-### Run Pre-commit Checks
+### Run Prek Checks

-Run all pre-commit checks `pre-commit run --all` to ensure that all files added or modified are correctly following the coding standards and formatting rules.
+Run all prek checks `prek run --all` to ensure that all files added or modified are correctly following the coding standards and formatting rules.
 Running these checks also ensures that the changes pass CI checks.

 !!!
 Note